chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-minigames/common/bounce-house.md

 ---
 description: Bounce House is a common minigame added in version v0.3 Alpha.
 It's based on the YouTuve version of the same name.
 youtube_variant: common/bounce-house/

+history:
+  'v0.3 Alpha':
+    - Minigame Added
+  'v0.9 Alpha':
+    - Changed values.
+Spinning block is now 1 point, spinning bucket is -2 points and gap is 10 points.
+    - Spinning block increases value by 1 every time it gets hit.
+Gap increases value by 5 every time a player passes through it.
 ---

 # Bounce House